How Much Does a New Roof Cost? [2024]

 Before the installation begins, the tradespeople will set up scaffolding to ensure that the structure of your roof remains steady during the replacement.

-Removal Process
+Roof Removal

 Before any new roofing can be fitted, it is important that all the old roofing is removed and disposed of by way of skip hire.
-A full removal would involve tearing everything down including tiles, valley flashing, drip edging and more.
+A full removal would involve tearing everything down, including tiles, valley flashing, drip edging and more.

-Necessary Repairs
+Roof Repairs

 If your roof is fairly new, you may just require minor repairs in some parts.
 For an aged roof, a tradesperson will replace any bad tiles with new sheathing that works with your roof type.